 We’ve tried everything from Indian Moules (cinnamon, curry, garlic, star anise, white wine) to Mexican Moules (calamari, chipotle in adobo, chorizo, posoles), even Meatball Moules (meatballs, tomato, onion, garlic, pesto, Parmesan cheese).

-During our most recent mussels foray, we however, we were reminded of how cramped and noisy the restaurant is; not to mention that one needs to book a table days in advance.
+During our most recent mussels foray, however, we were reminded of how cramped and noisy the restaurant is; not to mention that one needs to book a table days in advance.
 The next day we came across the following recipe from Chef Eric LeVine, for our favorite Moules Marinières: Thai curry with coconut milk and lemongrass.

 We were hit with a blinding revelation of the obvious: We can make this at home in short order.
 Mussels are $4 a pound, compared with a $25 restaurant serving.